 Evil Is Sexy: Fatima Blush is even nastier than Fiona Volpe, her original counterpart.
 Barbara Carrera is also a very sexy woman.

-Fan Disservice: The scene where Bond poses as Domino's masseur to feel her up is played in a playful tone typical of Bond films, but her reaction to finding out he was a fake — tearful and looking as though she feels very violated — makes the scene a lot more uncomfortable, especially with the Harsher in Hindsight example below.
+Fetish Retardant: While "fetish" might not be the exact term, the scene where Bond poses as Domino's masseur to feel her up is played in a playful tone typical of Bond films, but her reaction to finding out he was a fake — tearful and looking as though she feels very violated — makes the scene a lot more uncomfortable, especially with the Harsher in Hindsight example below.
 It gives her quick forgiveness of him later all the more Mood Whiplash.

 Try watching the massage scene after finding out that Connery attempted to force himself on Basinger in his dressing room before production took an extended break.